 Manufacturer: MSI | Price: $27.12 (INR 1,985)

-Then, of course, you’ve got two programmable side buttons that you can set to anything in-game and use them to your advantage.
+Then, of course, you’ve got two programmable side buttons that you can set to anything in-game and use to your advantage.

 You can get the MSI Clutch GM08 here